 Angela McIver, Board Secretary and Chief Executive Officer

-Angela joined the Fair Housing Rights Center in Southeastern Pennsylvania as Executive Director in November 2007.
+Angela McIver joined the Fair Housing Rights Center in Southeastern Pennsylvania as Executive Director in November 2007.
 By 2013, she was promoted to Chief Executive Officer and elected Board Secretary.
-She has over 16 years of human service experience and specializes in developing institutional and organizational networking, community partnerships, and coalitions affecting adults and youths (including the provision of counseling, related support networks, performance analysis, and training).
-Her former professional roles include: Executive Director of Enough Is Enough, Inc, a mentoring initiative under the auspices of the International Brotherhood of Electrical Workers – Local 98; Court Administrative Officer III (Resource Coordinator) for the First Judicial District of Pennsylvania Court of Common Pleas Pretrial Services Division; Administrator for the School District of Philadelphia Office Secondary Education; and Case Manager and Counselor in behavioral healthcare settings at earlier times in her career.
+She has over 24 years of human service experience and specializes in developing institutional and organizational networking, community partnerships, and coalitions affecting adults and youths (including the provision of counseling, related support networks, performance analysis, and training).
+Her former professional roles include: Executive Director of Enough Is Enough, Inc., a mentoring initiative under the auspices of the International Brotherhood of Electrical Workers – Local 98; Court Administrative Officer III (Resource Coordinator) for the First Judicial District of Pennsylvania Court of Common Pleas Pretrial Services Division; Administrator for the School District of Philadelphia Office Secondary Education; and Case Manager and Counselor in behavioral healthcare settings at earlier times in her career.
 On a part-time basis from 1999-2016, she functioned as a certified Alcohol and Highway Safety School Instructor in the Commonwealth of PA.
 In 2016, Angela was appointed to the Pennsylvania Advisory Committee of the U.S. Commission on Civil Rights until 2020.

 Angela is co-founder of Women Cultivating Women that serves to strengthen intergenerational relationships among women and empower women and girls from various socioeconomic and ethnic backgrounds on social and gender specific issues.
-She volunteers with several community organizations and will advocate or serve as a broker of human services for anyone who expresses the need.
+She volunteers with several community and grassroots organizations and will advocate or serve as a broker of human services for anyone who expresses the need.
 Formerly, she served on the Philadelphia Forensic Task Force and the Philadelphia Ex-Offenders Task Force.
-Currently, she serves as Vice-Chairperson to the Montgomery County Advisory Council to the Pennsylvania Human Relations Commission, the Health Committee for City Lights, the Executive Committee for the Black Male Development Symposium.
+She also served as Vice-Chairperson and then Chair of the Montgomery County Advisory Council to the Pennsylvania Human Relations Commission.
+She also volunteered on the Health Committee for City Lights and on the Executive Committee of the Black Male Development Symposium.

 Previously, Angela produced and then hosted a segment on the talk show Dialogues on 900 AM WURD.
-At WURD she explored an array of social policy as well as arts/culture/entertainment topics with a variety of actors, athletes, authors, administrators, educators, filmmakers, politicians, and devout listeners.
 She also produced the two-time award winning independent film, Life Isn’t Fair.

 Angela is the 2014 Recipient of the Willow Grove Branch of the NAACP Humanitarian Award for Community Service.
-She earned a Bachelor of Science in Behavioral Science from Pennsylvania State University as well as a Master of Social Services and a Master of Law and Social Policy from Bryn Mawr College.
+She earned a Bachelor of Science in Behavioral Science from Pennsylvania State University.
+She earned a Master of Social Services and a Master of Law and Social Policy from Bryn Mawr College.

 Carolyn Moseley, Testing Coordinator